Pmune/groupsurv/README.md

  * `group_surv_time` : the main function for grouping survival time.
 Requires the                raw survival data, column indices of the survival time, censoring                  indicator, and covariate to be included in the grouped data.

  * `grouped_summary`: provides a summary of the grouped data.
- * `compute_interval_data`: computes the exposures and event status within a given time period (interval) for all observatios.
+ * `compute_interval_data`: computes the exposures and event status within a given time period (interval) for all observations.

  For more details see the vignette.